solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 1. **Call `append_note`**: Use the `append_note` instruction with the second note, which is designed to be the maximum size allowed (1232 bytes).
-2. **Verify Hash and Log**: Ensure that the on-chain hash matches the computed hash and that the note log accurately reflects the content of the large note.
+2. **Verify Hash and Log**: Ensure that the onchain hash matches the computed hash and that the note log accurately reflects the content of the large note.

 ```typescript